Group8LabEMS/Cmpg323_Group8_EmsLab/README.md

 ```

 ## Documentation
-Additional documentation and user guides can be found in the `documents/` folder.
+Additional documentation, user manual and developer manual can be found in the `documents/` folder.